dherault/serverless-offline/README.md

 ### Features

-- Call your λs on `localhost` the same way you would call API Gateway.
+- Call your λs on localhost the same way you would call API Gateway.
-- The `event` object passed to your λ is [Hapijs's `request` object](http://hapijs.com/api#request-object) (for now, we're going with full velocity templates support ASAP).
+- The `event` object passed to your λ is [Hapijs's request object](http://hapijs.com/api#request-object) (for now, we're going with full velocity templates support ASAP).
 - Timeouts according to your `s-function.json` files (the plugin responds 503).
 - Overkill error handling: reproduces API Gateway's errors, displays stack traces on terminal.
-- lazy loading of your λs: modify them, don't restart the plugin, enjoy your changes (`require` cache is invalidated on each λ invocation, no need for a reloading tool like Nodemon).
+- Lazy loading of your λs: modify them, don't restart the plugin, enjoy your changes (the `require` cache is invalidated on each λ invocation, no need for a reloading tool like Nodemon).

 ### Installation